Burp Suite Alternatives: The Complete 2026 Comparison between Escape and Burp Suite

 Cons

-❌ Escape DAST’s plugin or extension ecosystem might not be as extensive as Burp Suite’s, potentially limiting its extensibility and integration with third-party applications.
+❌ Escape's plugin or extension ecosystem is not as extensive as Burp Suite’s, potentially limiting its extensibility and integration with some of the third-party applications.

 ❌ Advanced feature sets require specialized knowledge